-It is that time of year when interest in weight loss diets is rising again.
-Whether it is Paleo, sugar free or another diet I suggest you proceed with caution.
+Interest in weight loss diets continues to grow, because no one way of eating works for everyone.
+Whether it intermittent fasting based (days or hours without food) or promotes Paleo, low carb or sugar free, I suggest you proceed with caution.
 Any eating regime that calls for strict adherence to general rules calls for careful investigation.
 There are five factors to consider.

 1. Food exclusions

 Does the diet suggest you exclude certain food groups?
 Each food group contained in the Australian Dietary Guidelines has a role in providing key nutrients to maintain our health and wellbeing, and contribute to the prevention of diet-related illness.

 The only time I recommend that people avoid certain foods is when food allergies or intolerances, coeliac disease or other food related health conditions are present.

 What does the diet require of you?
 Many diets come along with meal plans and recipes.
 Do you have the time to dedicate to changing your total approach to food preparation?

 Learning new ways of preparing food can be fun, but only when you have time to do so.
 Introducing a new recipe per week or fortnight might be more manageable than one to two recipes a day.

 If you have followed weight loss diets before, the fact that you are embarking on another one means that the previous diet didn’t work.
 Take time to reflect on your experiences of eating and dieting.

 - How do you feel when you commence a new diet?